iternio/autopi-link/README.md

 1. SSHing into the Autopi ([how-to from AutoPi](https://community.autopi.io/t/guide-how-to-ssh-to-your-dongle/386))
 2. Tailing the Logfile using a grep command
 `sudo tail -f /var/log/salt/minion | grep my_script`
-  which will filter to only show the logs from your script (insert the name of your script instead of my_script)
+  which will filter to only show the logs from your script (insert the name of your script instead of my_script, or ABRP to see the ABRP script logs / errors.
+The ABRP script will log errors that crash your script.)

 Then you can make changes and see the results in real time (after the script restarts)